Slavery

 To allow slavery appears to be inconsistent with these warnings against oppression.

-Two things.
-First, the institution of slavery has existed in all human societies since the beginning of recorded history.
-When Israel became a nation, God gave regulations regarding slavery but did not outlaw it.
-Second, there must have been a kind of slavery that was not oppressive, and it is that God allows.
+• First, the institution of slavery has existed in all human societies since the beginning of recorded history.
+Thus, when Israel became a nation, God chose to give regulations regulating slavery but did not outlaw it.

 Why did God not outlaw slavery permanently?